Which Sundays Dog Food Recipes

 The sixth ingredient is pumpkin, a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.

-The seventh ingredient is salmon oil.
-Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+The seventh ingredient is fish oil.
+Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 The eighth ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.